Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 With:

-- FQND being the name of the server as you access it on your network (localhost for a local test, tuleap.example.com with a DNS entry 192.168.1.123 if you only have an IP address)
+- FQDN being the name of the server as you access it on your network (localhost for a local test, tuleap.example.com with a DNS entry 192.168.1.123 if you only have an IP address)
 - XXXXX being the password of root password of the db configured earlier.
 -  Ensure the firewall is properly configured.
 Open needed ports:
     -  Web (TCP/80 & TCP/443)